openhpc/cloudwg/tutorials/sc20/getting-started.md

 and request a hash in the #tutorials channel.

-Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login) and enter the hash to access a dashboard containing account credentials and log-in links. **While on this page, you should save the pre-created private-key and API keys before clicking the link to enter the AWS console.**
+Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login) and enter the hash to access a dashboard containing account credentials and log-in links. **While on this page, you should save the pre-created private key and API keys before clicking the link to enter the AWS console.**

 At this stage, you will be presented with a clean, temporary AWS account into which you can deploy the templates from the tutorial.